-Management's Response: Management will work to implement the above recommendations.
+Views of Responsible Officials: Management will work to implement the above recommendations.

-Finding 2016-005 (Significant Deficiency)
+Finding 2017-005 (Significant Deficiency)

-Condition: As part of the audit we noted that the all checks are signed by the City Clerk or Mayor and dual signatures are not required on disbursements.
+Condition: As part of the audit we noted that all checks are signed by the City Clerk or Mayor and dual signatures are not required on disbursements.
 This is a repeat finding from the prior year.